 How and when a review of the written paper will take place will be disclosed together with the publication of the results at the latest.
 If a student requests a review within 30 days after publication of the results, a review of the written paper will have to be organised.

 General information about course and exam enrolment is available on the website.

 For course related questions, contact the lecturer listed in the right information bar.

 For questions about enrolment, admission, etc, contact the Education Administration Office: Huizinga.

 Please note all primary sources are in Dutch.
-If only native speakers of Dutch participate, the course can be taught in Dutch.
+This course will be taught in Dutch.
 An excursion will be determined in a later stage.